 A walk along the Seine is definitely something you should do when the weather is sunny.
 Be sure to bring a nice bottle of French wine, a baguette and some cheese for a delicious apero.
 During your walk, don’t forget to stop by the impressive Place de la Concorde, the largest square in Paris.

-A boat trip on the Seine is surprisingly pleasant as well.
+A River cruise on the Seine is surprisingly pleasant as well.
 With the beautiful music of Edith Piaf in the background, you immediately get into the Parisian mood.
 A boat trip also offers some goregeous views of the city.

 Trocadéro is a large park located right in front of the Eiffel Tower.
 This is the famous place where you can admire the pride of Paris in all its glory.
 It’s therefore pretty busy here because everyone wants to take a snapshot of the Eiffel Tower.
 That doesn’t alter the fact that the view is still spectacular.